lmc2179/lmc2179.github.io/drafts/seychelles.md

 Within-band percentage metrics

 ```
-# Within triangle calculation
+# Within target region calculation

 within_triangle = sum((y*(1-p) < predictions) & (predictions < y*(1+p)))

 print(round(100 * (within_triangle / len(y))), 2)
 ```

-Could compare score to each size of miss
+That gives us ??? - a strong start, though there's probably room for improvement

+If we wanted to get a finer idea of how our decisions might play out, we could break the plot into finer pieces, like introducing regions for "near misses" or "catastrophic misses".